 As I mentioned, you can then include their name within your emails.
 Personalize your email content by placing your lead’s first name directly within your email subject, in the email introduction, or scattered throughout your email content.

-You can also use your CRM data to ensure you’re sending hyper-targeted emails that really resonate with your audience and their specific behavior and engagement with your business in the past.
+You can also use your CRM software data to ensure you’re sending hyper-targeted emails that really resonate with your audience and their specific behavior and engagement with your business in the past.

 Here’s a great example of a personalized email that makes perfect sense for their brand.